- how security works in the context of a React application

 Once you’ve obtained the identity information from your IdP, you only know who has logged in.
 You still don’t know what he’s allowed to do, because your IdP doesn’t know about Webiny permissions, and you don’t have any application-related information (like profile picture, addresses, order history, etc.).

 So how do we fetch all that information?

 In the Admin Area application, that ships with the default Webiny project, we solve this problem by exposing a

 login GraphQL mutation.
-That mutation is responsible for returning user's information based on the identity obtained in the authentication process (using the JWT token).
-It's not a traditional login API call where you specify a username and a password.
-It's more of a helper that is used to provide application-related information and permissions back to the React application.
+That mutation is responsible for returning user’s information based on the identity obtained in the authentication process (using the JWT).
+It’s not a traditional login API call where you specify a username and a password.
+It’s more of a helper that is used to provide application-related information and permissions back to the React application.

 In your application you will implement your own GraphQL query or mutation to return the data that is relevant to you.
 What we have in Admin Area is specific to that particular application, and can’t be used in custom applications.

 Let’s assume that you’ve configured your IdP and you have your custom query to fetch user’s information for your React application.
 Now you need to share the identity and permissions with the rest of the application (to render user menu, avatar, show/hide parts of the UI depending on user’s permissions, etc.).

 For these purposes, WSF (Webiny Security Framework) provides a